ddsbook/blog/2014/05/dbir-mds.md

 Slug: dbir-mds
 Author: Jay Jacobs (@jayjacobs)

 The [Verizon Data Breach Investigations Report](http://www.verizonenterprise.com/DBIR/2014) is out and having spent quite a bit of effort on its creation, I'm glad to see it out there.
 One bit of feedback that I've heard is around the cover.
-Some people don't realize that the cover is actually created diretly from breach data.
+Some people don't realize that the cover is actually created directly from breach data.
 As a way to rectify that, I thought I'd walk through a relatively simple example and create something like that cover on the open breach data within the VERIS Community Database.

 ### VERIS Community Database (VCDB)